1.4 Display Port KVM Switch - Single Monitor - Two Computer

 Most of the time KVM switches are meant to work with servers, and basic mice and keyboards.

-It has also been tested to work with high-end RGB gaming keyboards like keyboards from Corsair, Cougar and more.
+works with high-end RGB gaming keyboards like keyboards from Corsair*, Cougar and more.

 Features:

-Full DisplayPort switching capabilities:
+Full DisplayPort switching capabilities

 One DP 1.4 connection from each computer (up to 4k/120hz or 8k/30hz).